How Much Does It Cost to Build an Online Marketplace in 2024

 When building an online marketplace, you may choose from two options: using one of the ready-made platforms or building your custom marketplace from scratch.
 Both variants have their advantages depending on your business objectives.

-On one hand, we need to face it: using an already existing platform in many cases may really turn cheaper and quicker.
+On one hand, we need to face it: using an already existing platform in many cases may really make the marketplace app development cost less.
 At the same time, using common and conventional tools, you should be ready that the product you get as a result won't also differ much from hundreds of already existing options.
 Not a good chance to set yourself apart from the competitors.
 Or to promote a very new and specific product or service.
 In such cases, custom development is worthwhile.

 The set of functions you would like to see in your marketplace also influences the cost of the development: the more complex the website architecture is, the more expensive it is to develop and to maintain so complicated and sophisticated functionality.
 But there is good news: almost all modern tricked-out giants started as very simple services with a minimum of functions.
 So, Etsy, for example, was built and released just in three months, and the functionality of the website changed gradually and is still expanding 13 years after the launch.